watsonwork/watsonwork-developer-docs/guides/V1_create_space_template.md

 }
 ```

 The _SpaceListPropertyInput_ object contains a _displayName_ for the property and a list of the _acceptableValues_.
-Each _SpaceListPropertyAcceptableValueInput_ has a _displayName_ for the value and a boolean flag (defaulting to false) indicating whether this value should be the default for the property.
-If no default value is specified then the first entry in the list will be taken as the default.
+Each _SpaceListPropertyAcceptableValueInput_ has a _displayName_ for the value.
+Note that the first entry in the list will be taken as the default value for the property.

 ```graphql
 type SpaceListPropertyInput {